Alaric617R/Rust-Blog/lifetimeComplex6-4.md

 >
 > Removes the first element and returns it, or `None` if the deque is empty.

-This provides safety each if the user calls `pop_front()` when `VecDeque` is empty.
-To inspect whether `queue` is empty or not, we use `if let` syntax to extract the value stored in the front of queue  and break if we see a `Option::None`.
+This provides a safety net if the user calls `pop_front()` when `VecDeque` is empty.
+To inspect whether `queue` is empty or not, we use `if let` syntax to extract the value stored in the front of queue,  and break if we see a `Option::None`.

 + Erroneous Usage: